IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-03.md

 service provider.

 ## Privacy Considerations
-Privacy of transport nework slice service consumers must be preserved.
+Privacy of transport network slice service consumers must be preserved.
 It should not be possible for one transport slice consumer to discover the presence of other consumers, nor should sites that are members of one transport slice be visible outside the context of that transport slice.